 The JavaScript Event Loop

 JavaScript is single-threaded — it has one call stack and processes one thing at a time.
-But it can handle asynchronous operations through the event loop, which coordinates between three key structures:
+But it handles asynchronous operations through the event loop, which coordinates between the call stack, Web APIs, and two task queues.

-After the call stack empties: drain all microtasks → pick one macrotask → repeat.
-This is why Promises always resolve before setTimeout, even with a 0ms delay.
+🔑 Golden Rule: After the call stack empties: drain ALL microtasks → pick ONE macrotask → repeat.
+This is why Promise.then() always runs before setTimeout(cb, 0) — Promises go to the microtask queue which has higher priority.

 Event Loop Simulator